 Griffo eventually began a longtime collaboration with scriptwriter Jean Dufaux, starting with the series 'Béatifica Blues' at Dargaud from 1986 to 1989.
 The sequel to this saga, 'Samba Bugatti', was published by Glénat between 1992 and 1997.
 In 1987, Griffo and Dufaux also began the historical 'Giacomo C' series that ran until 2005.
 In the 1990s, they made 'L'Aigle, Mademoiselle' for Glénat, as well as the 'Monsieur Noir' diptych, a new installment in the Aire Libre collection.

 Griffo then teamed up with Patrick Cothias and launched the historical saga 'Cinjis Quan' at Glénat in 1996-97 and 'La Pension du Dr. Eon' in the Signé collection of the publishing house Lombard in 1998-99.
 Between 2000 and 2009, he made the political fiction series 'Vlad' with scripts by Yves Swolfs for the Troisième Vague collection of Lombard.
 In 2003 and 2004, he worked with Valérie Mangin on 'Petit Miracle' at Soleil.
-This was followed by 'Ellis Group' with Sébastien Latour (Lombard, since 2006), 'L'Ultime Chimère' with scriptwriter Laurent-Frédéric Bollée and a host of other artists (Glénat, 2008-11) and 'Sherman', a series set in 1950s USA, with Desberg (Lombard, six books in 2011-12) and 'L'Oracle della Luna' with Frédéric Lenoir (Glénat, since 2012) and 'Abymes', also with Mangin (Dupuis Aire Libre, two books in 2013).
+This was followed by 'Ellis Group' with Sébastien Latour (Lombard, since 2006), 'L'Ultime Chimère' with scriptwriter Laurent-Frédéric Bollée and a host of other artists (Glénat, 2008-11), 'Sherman', a series set in 1950s USA, with Desberg (Lombard, six books in 2011-12) and 'L'Oracle della Luna' with Frédéric Lenoir (Glénat, since 2012) and 'Abymes', also with Mangin (Dupuis Aire Libre, two books in 2013).